-21. Although not relevant for the purposes of Division 394, a Grower (as described in paragraphs 4 to 6 of this Ruling) who will stay in the Project until it is completed will be considered to be carrying on a business of primary production.
-Such Growers who are individuals will be subject to the operation of Division 35 (see paragraphs 43 and 44 of this Ruling).
+21. Although not relevant for the purposes of Division 394, a Grower (as described in paragraphs 4 to 7 of this Ruling) who will stay in the Project until it is completed will be considered to be carrying on a business of primary production.
+Such Growers who are individuals will be subject to the operation of Division 35 of the ITAA 1997 (see paragraphs 41 to 44 and 128 to 134 of this Ruling).

-Concessions for 'small business entities'3
+Concessions for 'small business entities'

-22. From the 2007-08 income year, a range of concessions previously available under the simplified tax system (STS), will be available to an entity if it carries on a business and satisfies the \$2 million aggregated turnover test (a 'small business entity').
+22. From the 2007-08 income year, a range of concessions previously available under the simplified tax system (STS) became available to an entity if it carries on a business and satisfies the \$2 million aggregated turnover test (a 'small business entity').